mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 ## Chapter 8

 The ship to Ulukoma looked like it was made by a generation of Throngia no longer living, and instead of being repaired correctly it was patched up with scrap boards and rusted nails. despite its mostly ramshackle shape, its risers were strong and held tightly against the power rails, likely out of fear of the sails snapping in an eager wind.
-Kip was used to saffas and trains, not this ever-rocking monstrosity.
+Kipnu was used to saffas and trains, not this ever-rocking monstrosity.
 But the trip wasn't long, and he might have believed he deserved such a punishment if he thought about it long enough.

 The captain was a tall, muscular woman by the name of Nanta, or at least that's what he overheard the escort call her.
 The ship had only a few exiles aboard, but each was accompanied by an escort.
 Most of the exiles seemed mentally detached - either addicted to kanosin or just plain depressed.
-One was just a child, with clear signs of withdraw. *These people need medical help.
-Ulu will only make them worse.*
+One was just a child, with clear signs of withdraw. _These people need medical help.
+Ulu will only make them worse._

 After a few va'ma, they came near to a large island with tall trees and a bright bonfire roaring quite a way from the shore.
 The dimness of the sky made it feel like the end of the day, but they hadn't gone far.
 They could still see the outskirts of Shaki from across the sea.
-Kip's escort unchained his arms and shoved him to get in a line along the side of the boat with the others.
-The boat was still quite a ways from shore, and Kip couldn't tell what they were lining up for until he felt another stiff push behind him and the cold water hit like needles in his skin.
+Kipnu's escort unchained his arms and shoved him to get in a line along the side of the boat with the others.
+The boat was still quite a ways from shore, and Kipnu couldn't tell what they were lining up for until he felt another stiff push behind him and the cold water hit like needles in his skin.
 He quickly surfaced and saw others fall in after him, some of them struggling to stay afloat.
 But he didn't have the strength to help them - he had to swim.

 The cold turned into numbness as he kept his head above water and swam his hardest toward the shore.
 The wind was strongly against him and toward Ara, and was kicking up a current that would push him back if he stopped, but his efforts were focused on getting to shore, and he had purged his mind of all other worries in order to survive.
 He felt a tug at his leg in the middle of an exhale and he went under while another person clambered over his submerged back and jumped forward, leaving him disoriented and deprived of oxygen.
 He panicked and flailed around in the water until he felt his feet touch something solid.
 The water wasn't so deep here, he must be close.
 He dug his toes into the pebble bed and powered back to the surface to resume his swim to shore.
 When he made it to standing depth, he stopped to catch his breath while he looked for other people make it ashore.
 He spotted a young and very thin maman whose muscles were locking up in the cold.
 A surge of urgency rushed through him, and he swam back out to hae.
-Kip latched hae arms to his shoulders while he swam backward to shore, making sure both of their heads were above water.
-Hae lips were turning blue and hae muscles relaxed again before Kip could make it back.
+Kipnu latched hae arms to his shoulders while he swam backward to shore, making sure both of their heads were above water.
+Hae lips were turning blue and hae muscles relaxed again before Kipnu could make it back.

 "Come on.
 Stay awake, kid," he said, but the maman was unresponsive.

-Once they got ashore, Kip searched for a pulse and didn't feel one.
+Once they got ashore, Kipnu searched for a pulse and didn't feel one.

 "Shit.
 No no no. Don't die."